- Researcher-in-residence program

 Kopley’s research findings

-Kopley will present her research at various times throughout the year, at brown-bag lunches with staff, and at the Concordia University Library Research Forum in April.
+Kopley presented her research at various times throughout the year, including at brown-bag lunches with staff.
+She presented "How to Find (and Lose) Anonymous Books" ( presentation slides) at the Concordia University Library Research Forum in April 2017.

 In the news